Developable Quad Meshes and Contact Element Nets: Introduction

 \subsubsection{Previous work based on quad meshes}

 The textbook \cite{sauer:1970} proposes discrete developables based on the fact that developables are the envelopes of their tangent planes: A discrete ruled developable is simply a sequence of flat quads, and the edges between them play the role of rulings.
-This property lies on the basis of quad-meshing of developables, see recent work by Verhoeven et al.\ \shortcite{Verhoeven-2022}.
+This property lies on the basis of quad-meshing of developables, see recent work by Verhoeven at al.\ \shortcite{Verhoeven-2022}.
 Such ruling-based developables are the basis of work by Liu et al.\ \shortcite{liu+2006} and Solomon et al.\ \shortcite{solomon-2012}.
 Their disadvantages are the same as for other ruling-based methods: it is difficult to model situations where the ruling pattern of a developable changes.

 A different characterization of developables, the existence of a network of orthogonal geodesics, is the basis of work by Rabinovich et al.\ \shortcite{rabinovich+2018a,rabinovich+2018,Rabinovich:CurvedFolds:2019} and Ion et al.\ \shortcite{ion-2020}.
-Here developables are represented by quad meshes whose edges are not necessarily aligned with the rulings, but nevertheless are in special position --- they discretize a network of orthogonally intersecting geodesics.
+Here developables are represented by quad meshes whose edges are not necessarily aligned with the rulings, but nevertheless are in a special position --- they discretize a network of orthogonally intersecting geodesics.

 Jiang et al.\ \shortcite{jiang-2020} use discrete-isometric mappings to handle developables: A surface is represented by a quad mesh whose edges do not have any special relation to the surface.
 Developability is imposed by maintaining a second mesh in $\R^2$ isometric to the first mesh.
-Similarly, the work by Chern et al.\ \shortcite{chern-2018} on isometric mappings is capable of handling developables.
+Similarly, the work by Chern et al.\ \shortcite{chern-2018} is also capable of handling developables via isometric mappings to planar domains.